andlon10/pennylane-tech-task/README.md

 The very first issue I encountered was with the provided dataset.
 I believe the data was scraped using a script which resulted in a quite incoherent set, where certain fields are not representing the correct information.

-For example, what should be a simple "Flour" ingredient comes in tens of variations based on the ingredient amount, such as "egg yolk, egg yolks, egg lightly beaten, large egg, lightly beaten" and so on.
+For example, what should be a simple "egg" ingredient comes in tens of variations based on the ingredient amount, such as "egg yolk, egg yolks, egg lightly beaten, large egg, eggs lightly beaten" and so on.
 This poses several challenges, especially in term of searching for ingredient names (from the client) and displaying relevant ingredients.
 I did a little data transformation but due to the limited time I figured it would make sense to focus on the implemenation of the taks, since in an ideal scenario the data would be well structured.
-Note: some ingredient names will be provided in the following sections to allow for easy searching or recipes among the many duplicate ingredients.
+Note: In order to fix this duplicate issue, some ingredient/recipes will be provided in the **Easy to find recipes** section to allow for easy searching of recipes among the many duplicate ingredients.

 Another slightly time consuming process was learning to use Fly.io.
-Now I find it quite useful, but initially I had to spend some time reading the forum to solve some problems I was facing.
+Now I find it quite fun to use, but initially I had to spend some time reading their forum to solve some problems I was facing.

 Lastly, another challenge I faced was the time constraint.
 I was given roughly a week to complete this so I didn't spend too much time focusing on the small bits, I mostly made sure the end to end flow was complete and worked well.